Document Management > File request links

 Large file failures - SharePoint supports files up to 250 GB, but network timeouts may affect very large uploads.

-For internal workflows, consider using Teams channels:
+For internal workflows, Teams channels can work too:

 - Create a Teams channel for document collection